How to Give Your Child Your Stocks

-There’s a million different things you can gift your kids over the years.
-You can give them cars, apartments, furniture, pets or even stocks.
+There are a million different things you can gift your kids over the years.
+You can give them cars, apartments, furniture, pets, or even stocks.
 Now stocks aren’t the most exciting gift, and kids might not understand the importance of stocks at first.
 But a good stock could mean good things in the future.